borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-11-28-optimisation-compilation-jekyll.md

 ## Trust the team for going in the right direction

-Finally, one of the last improvements made was to switch to the `master` version of Jekyll.
+Finally, one of the last improvements made was to switch to the `main` version of Jekyll.
 Since 3.8.5 (my previous version), many improvements have been made, and the performance gain is really considerable: **93%**.